Sub-goal 5: Equal health

 There are still differences in health between the sexes.
 Women report to a greater extent than men that they have problems with their health.
 They include mental illness, which is increasing more among girls and younger women.
 The link between health and gender is clear, but factors such as age, disability, country of birth, income and education also affect women's and men's health.

 Despite the fact that life expectancy in Sweden continues to increase for both men and women, there are groups that are not keeping up with developments.
-Among low-educated women, life expectancy has not increased at the same rate over the past 25 years as for others.
-An increased retirement age therefore risks affecting older, low-educated women negatively.
+Among women with a low level of education, life expectancy has not increased at the same rate over the past 25 years as for others.
+An increased retirement age therefore risks affecting older, women with a low level of educatation negatively.

 Women with disabilities are a group that rates their health worse compared to the rest of the population, and also compared to men with disabilities.
 Women with disabilities more often lack a diagnosis and therefore risk not receiving the right support and help.
-They may have difficulty entering the labor market something that affects income and, by extension, health.
+They may have difficulty entering the labour market, something that affects income and, by extension, health.

 What is needed for more equal health?